Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### Auth module changes

-The list of changes this module requires to integrate the public dashboard feature:
+Let's consider the list of changes this module requires to integrate the public dashboard feature:
 - Add the `signInAnonymously()` method to the `UserRepository` abstract class.
 - Add the implementation of the `signInAnonymously()` method to the `FirebaseUserRepository` class.
 - Add the `isPublicDashboardFeatureEnabled` field of the boolean type to the `AuthNotifier`.
-- Add the `isAuthInitialized` field of the boolean type to the `AuthNotifier`.
+- Add the `isInitialized` getter of the boolean type to the `AuthNotifier`.
 - Add the `handlePublicDashboardFeatureConfigUpdates()` to the `AuthNotifier`, so we can handle the feature state updates.
 - Create the [`UserProfileViewModel`](#UserProfileViewModel) class.
 - Create the [`SignInAnonymouslyUseCase`](#SignInAnonymouslyUseCase) class, which calls the `signInAnonymously()` method of the `UserRepository`.